Ecola State Park - One of the best hikes in Oregon

 Stay at Bullards Beach State Park campground near Bandon Beach

 • Admire artwork along the Oregon Coast Public Art Trail.
-This 30-mile trail stretches from Brandon to Port Orford and features paintings, sculptures, furniture, and more from local artists.
+This 30-mile trail stretches from Bandon to Port Orford and features paintings, sculptures, furniture, and more from local artists.
 There are also several galleries located in towns along the way, so don’t hesitate to take a detour!

 • Hike around the several state parks near Bandon.
 Bandon Beach visitors are lucky to have a cluster of state parks nearby, all with beautiful hiking trails and scenic viewpoints in hefty doses.
 Sunset Bay State Park is a favorite, as are Cape Arago State Park and Shore Acres State Park.